Causality and independence in perfectly adapted dynamical systems: Perfect adaptation

 \subsection{Examples}

 We consider three different dynamical models corresponding to a filling bathtub, a viral infection with an immune response, and a chemical reaction network.
 We use simulations to demonstrate that all of these systems are capable of achieving perfect adaptation.
-The details of the simulations presented in this section are provided in Appendix~\ref{app:perfect adaptation simulations}.
+The details of the simulations presented in this section are provided in Appendix~\ref{app:perfect adaptation simulations}, and code to reproduce these is provided by the authors under a free and open source license (see Data availability statement for details).